fugu-chop/launch_school/rb130_ruby_foundations/lesson_3/1_ruby_version_managers.md

 The Mac system Ruby has a characteristic that makes it undesirable for developers: it needs __root access__ to install and manipulate other Ruby components.
 Root access is a privileged user level that isn't always available to the developer, so the developer lacks the permissions needed to easily install these components.

-The system Ruby also stores some additional commands (like `irb` and `rake`) in the `/usr/bin directory`. `/usr/lib/ruby` contains other Ruby components such as the libraries and Gems.
+The system Ruby also stores some additional commands (like `irb` and `rake`) in the `/usr/bin` directory. `/usr/lib/ruby` contains other Ruby components such as the libraries and Gems.
 On a Mac, `/usr/lib/ruby` provides access to the Ruby components, but this is just an alias for the real directory that is nested deeply in `/System/Library/Frameworks` (you should never modify or delete files in this directory directly).

 Generally speaking, we should install a Ruby version manager and use it to install the versions of Ruby you need (you'll see people say "Rubies" to just mean "different versions of Ruby").